 - A life well lived: Drury students learn how to connect dreams and aspirations to successful futures.

-- Launched in 2012, our general education curriculum The Drury Core: Engaging Our World prioritizes applied learning through direct engagement in communities—on campus, at home and around the world.
+- Our general education curriculum The Drury Core: Engaging Our World prioritizes applied learning through direct engagement in communities—on campus, at home and around the world.